Stephen Cluxton: 2013–2020

-2021 and 2022
+2021–2023

-Cluxton was missing from the Dublin panel in both the 2021 League and Championship campaigns as Dublin shared the Allianz Division 1 Football League title with Kerry, and lost their first Championship match since 2014 against Mayo in the 2021 All Ireland Senior Football Championship Semi-Final, ending their quest for 7 All Irelands in a row, and bringing the most successful and continuously dominant period in the history of Gaelic football to an end.
+Cluxton was missing from the Dublin panel in both the 2021 League and Championship campaigns as Dublin shared the Allianz Division 1 Football League title with Kerry, and lost their first Championship match since 2014 against Mayo in the 2021 All-Ireland SFC semi-final, ending their quest for 7 consecutive All-Ireland SFC titles, and bringing the most successful and continuously dominant period in the history of Gaelic football to an end.

-His absence was a discussion point in the media throughout the year, with some speculation as to whether no announcement was in-keeping with Cluxton’s low profile personality, or whether the departure was more acrimonious in nature.
-On 8 January 2022, in the aftermath of Dublin's O'Byrne Cup victory over Offaly, Dublin manager Dessie Farrell announced that Cluxton would not be returning to the Dublin fold for the coming league and championship, all but confirming Cluxton's retirement.
+His absence was a discussion point in the media throughout the year, with some speculation as to whether no announcement was in-keeping with Cluxton's low profile personality, or whether the departure was more acrimonious in nature.
+On 8 January 2022, in the aftermath of Dublin's O'Byrne Cup victory over Offaly, Dublin manager Dessie Farrell announced that Cluxton would not be returning to the Dublin fold for the coming league and championship, seemingly all but confirming Cluxton's retirement.

+However, despite his absence the previous two years, Cluxton was named as a substitute in Dublin's Round 7 Division 2 match against Louth in March 2023.
+This return came as a major surprise due to speculation of a falling out between Cluxton and Dublin manager Dessie Farrell.

+On 30 July 2023, Cluxton was part of the Dublin team to with the 2023 All-Ireland SFC final.

+In September 2025, it was announced that Cluxton would be joining the backroom team of the recently appointed Dublin senior manager Ger Brennan.

 International rules

 Cluxton made his debut appearance for Ireland in the International Rules Series during the 2002 test series won by Australia.
 He was part of the victorious Irish team during the 2004 International Rules Series, winning the Irish player of the tournament award.

 Cluxton kept a clean sheet when he played in goal for Ireland in the 2010 International Rules Series in Limerick.
 Cluxton captained Ireland during the 2011 International Rules Series in Australia.
 Ireland went on to win the Series.

-Injury ruled him out of the 2013 International Rules Series so Paddy O'Rourke filled his gloves.
+Injury ruled him out of the 2013 International Rules Series, with Paddy O'Rourke selected as goalkeeper.